AndrewKorchemniy/EWU-CSCD488-490-Senior-Project/Doc/Frontend/environment.md

 `code`

+### Clone The Repository:

+`git clone <url> <directory_name>`

 ### Open VSCode From WSL:

-Navigate into the project directory you wish to work on.
+For the best intellisense experience, open VSCode from the project directory you wish to work on.
 For the frontend, navigate into either the studentpage or adminpage directory.
 Then run the following command:

 `code .` click yes to install WSL extension(s)